suffolklibraries/lgc/content/collections/events/puppet-workshop-16-04.md

       -
         type: text
         text: 'These three workshops will allow some of our younger potential puppeteers to learn the basic skills to make simple puppets and bring them to life.'
   -
+    type: paragraph
+    content:
+      -
         type: hard_break
       -
         type: text
-        text: 'There will be three workshops on consecutive Sundays and our young participants will need to take part in all three.'
+        text: 'There will be three workshops on consecutive Saturdays and our young participants will need to take part in all three.'
-      -
-        type: hard_break
   -
     type: paragraph
     content: